-I am interested in far-right extremist subcultures, such as the alt-right and the Men’s Rights Movement, and how they use social media to spread propaganda, manipulate mainstream media, and conduct systemic harassment.
+I am interested in far-right extremist subcultures, such as the alt-right and male supremacist groups, and how they use social media to spread propaganda, manipulate mainstream media, and conduct systemic harassment.
 Given that most social media technologies were based on idealistic visions of human interaction, they are easily exploited by bad actors.
 Institutions like journalism and academia have been slow to adapt, and their adherence to practices developed in the age of broadcast media has, for the most part, allowed them to be exploited very efficiently and ruthlessly by extremist groups.
 For instance, the emphasis on “free speech” on platforms like Reddit and Twitter has made them rife with hateful speech and harassment, while the mainstream media’s desire to show “both sides of the story” has allowed white supremacist and misogynist points of view to be positioned as equally valid as anti-racist and feminist perspectives.

 Fake news, disinformation, and media manipulation: